 OPTIONAL - TEACHER CERTIFICATION REQUIREMENTS WITH A.B.
-DEGREE - 33 hours (9 may be used with major) DANC 3010 2 hours Laban Movement Analysis & Bartenieff Fundamentals (can be used as DANC Req.
-OR Elec.above) DANC 3200 1 hour Teaching Practicum in Dance I (can be used as DANC Elective above) DANC 3210 1 hour Teaching Practicum in Dance II (can be used as DANC Elective above) DANC 3700 2 hours Teaching Dance for Children (can be used as DANC Requirement OR Elective above) DANC 4700/6700 3 hours Issues in Dance Education and Pedagogy (used as DANC Requirement above) EDUC 2110 Investigating Critical and Contemporary Issues in Education 3 hours EDUC 2120 Exploring Socio Cultural Perspectives on Diversity 3 hours Exploring Teaching and Learning EDUC(EPSY) 2130 3 hours KINS 5620 3 hours Adapted Physical Education OR EDSE 2000, EDSE 4020, EDSE 4030 (Permission of Certification Coordinator required, must receive a B+ or higher.)
-Student Teaching (Requires an additional semester.
-A minimum GPA of 2.8 is required prior DANC 5460 12 hours to student teaching.)
-May serve towards the major Required for the major
+DEGREE - 30 hours (9 may be used with major) DANC 3010\ 2 hours Laban Movement Analysis & Bartenieff Fundamentals (can be used as DANC Req.
+OR Elec.above) DANC 3200\ 1 hour Teaching Practicum in Dance I (can be used as DANC Elective above) DANC 3210\ 1 hour Teaching Practicum in Dance II (can be used as DANC Elective above) DANC 3700\ 2 hours Teaching Dance for Children (can be used as DANC Requirement OR Elective above) DANC 4700/6700\\ 3 hours Issues in Dance Education and Pedagogy (used as DANC Requirement above) EDUC 2110 Investigating Critical and Contemporary Issues in Education 3 hours Exploring Teaching and Learning EDUC(EPSY) 2130 3 hours Adapted Physical Education KINS 5620 3 hours OR EDSE 2000, EDSE 4020, EDSE 4030 (Permission of Certification Coordinator required, must receive a B+ or higher.)
+DANC 5460/7460 Student Teaching (Requires an additional semester.
+A minimum GPA of 2.8 is required prior 12 hours to student teaching.) \ May serve towards the major, \\ Required for the major